Brackenstown

 Brackenstown is a neighbourhood in the suburban town of Swords, County Dublin, Ireland.
+The area has shops, including a supermarket and a pub, and is adjacent to the Ward River Valley Park.
+Brackenstown is also a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.

+Development

-It developed in west Swords on the north side of the Ward River.
+Brackenstown developed in west Swords on the north side of the Ward River.
 It developed along the Brackenstown Road, which runs from Swords to the townland of Knocksedan.
-Brackenstown was initially part of the Finglas-Swords social housing expansion, where the estates of St.Cronans, Glasmore, and Brackenstown Village were constructed.
-It was estimated that over 5,000 people benefited from this, primarily being relocated from Gardiner Street.
-Following its construction, Brackenstown's address was Finglas, Dublin 11.
-This was due to a social divide between the native people of Swords Village, not wanting the association with the rise in antisocial behaviour in Brackenstown.
-Gangland feuds once ruled the area upon its construction and its ties to Finglas Village were stronger than to Swords.
 Following the Celtic tiger, and the large expansion of Swords.
 Brackenstown became surrounded by a new sprawling Dublin suburb, and modernly is a small area located in the major Dublin city suburb of Swords.
-Brackenstown has shops, including a supermarket and a pub, and is adjacent to the Ward River Valley Park.
-Brackenstown is also a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.

 Layout

 Brackenstown is located west of the centre of Swords, along the Brackenstown Road.
 It is on the northside of the Ward River, between the neighbourhood of Rathbeale and the Ward River Valley Park.
 The Brackenstown Road runs east–west through the area and is the main road providing access to the area.
 The Ward River Valley Park is located on the south side of the road and most of the housing estates are on the north side of the road.
 Murrough road runs north from Brackenstown to the Rathbeale Road and Applewood.